 Coverage is provided by ACE American Insurance Company.
 All regular full-time and part-time employees have BTA coverage equal to five times benefits eligible pay to a maximum benefit of \$2 million.
-Your spouse (same or opposite sex)/civil union partner/domestic partner and/or dependent children are considered covered persons and have BTA coverage while accompanying you on a business or relocation trip paid for by the Company.
+Your spouse/partner and/or dependent children are considered covered persons and have BTA coverage while accompanying you on a business or relocation trip.

-- > An eligible spouse (same or opposite sex)/civil union partner/domestic partner has a coverage amount of \$150,000. - > Each eligible dependent child (up to age 26) has a coverage amount of \$25,000.
+- > An eligible spouse/partner has a coverage amount of \$150,000. - > Each eligible dependent child (up to age 26) has a coverage amount of \$25,000.

-BTA benefits are paid in the event of death, dismemberment, paralysis, and loss of speech and/or hearing while traveling on an approved trip made on behalf of the Company.
+BTA benefits are paid in the event of death, dismemberment, paralysis and loss of speech and/or hearing while traveling on an approved trip made on behalf of the Company.
 Certain covered losses are subject to limitations.
 Depending on the nature of your loss, you may be entitled to recover less than your total coverage amount.